kids-first/kf-jointgenotyping-workflow/README.md

 # Kids First DRC Joint Genotyping Workflow
 Kids First Data Resource Center Joint Genotyping Workflow (cram-to-deNovoGVCF).
 Cohort sample variant calling and genotype refinement.
+Note: The DNA annotation has been significantly upgraded since v2.2.3, if you'd like to use the old version, revert to that release.

 Using existing gVCFs, likely from GATK Haplotype Caller, we follow this workflow: [Germline short variant discovery (SNPs + Indels)](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145), to create family joint calling and joint trios (typically mother-father-child) variant calls.
 Peddy is run to raise any potential issues in family relation definitions and sex assignment.